SZA: 2024–present: Lana and Grand National Tour

 Variety and Time magazines listed Lana as one of the most anticipated albums of 2024.
 SZA announced in November via a livestream by Twitch entertainer Kai Cenat that the album would be out by the end of the year.
 It was released on December 20, 2024, and rereleased with four more tracks on February 9 of the following year.
 The standard edition of Lana was preceded by the lead single "Saturn", which she debuted at the 2024 Grammy Awards and which won Best R&B Song at the next ceremony.
-It peaked at number 6 on the Hot 100, her tenth top-10 on the chart.
+It peaked at number six on the Hot 100, her tenth top-10 on the chart.
 Two more songs she performed at Brooklyn Navy Yard – "Diamond Boy (DTM)" and "BMF" – were also included on Lana.
 The latter was released as a single from the reissue in 2025, alongside a collaboration with Lamar titled "30 for 30".
 The reissue's updated version featured "PSA" and "Joni", the latter of which had leaked back in 2023.
 After the rerelease, SOS returned to the top of the Billboard 200 for its eleventh and twelfth weeks at number one.
 Its last week at number one was in early 2023, making SOS the album with the longest time between weeks atop the chart.
 In August, the album reached its 100th week in the Billboard 200 top 10, the first by a woman to do so.

 In November 2024, Lamar, who had left TDE back in 2022, released his sixth studio album GNX.
 SZA appeared on two songs, the third track "Luther" and the closing track "Gloria".
-In support of GNX and Lana, the duo embarked on the Grand National Tour starting in April 2025, breaking the record for the highest-grossing co-headlining tour.
+In support of GNX and Lana, the duo embarked on the Grand National Tour which started in April 2025, breaking the record for the highest-grossing co-headlining tour.
 SOS topped the Billboard 200 a week after the first show, which marked the album's thirteenth week at number one.
 Prior to the Grand National Tour, SZA appeared alongside Lamar in his performance for the Super Bowl LIX halftime show, duetting some of their collaborations.
 Following this, "30 for 30" reached a new peak of number 10 on the Hot 100, despite not being part of the set list.
 The week after, "Luther" began a consecutive 13-week run atop the Hot 100 and became SZA's longest-running number-one in the US.